Schedule a Consultation

 Some of the most common types of estate administration disputes include:

-Contesting a Will – If you believe that a will is invalid, Texas law allows you to contest it.
+Contesting a Will – If you believe a will is invalid, Texas law allows you to contest it.
 You will have to plead the grounds on which you’re challenging it, which could include:

 Heir and Beneficiary Disputes – If you were left out of a close relative’s will, or if you feel you are otherwise entitled to assets from the estate, you may have a kinship dispute.
 It may be necessary to prove your relationship to the deceased, and an experienced estate litigation lawyer could help you establish a strong claim.